Chewbacca defense: Origin

-This statement is a parody of Cochran's closing arguments in the O. J. Simpson murder case, where he said to the jury, "If it doesn't fit, you must acquit" in reference to a courtroom demonstration in which Simpson appeared unable to fit a pair of bloody leather gloves found at the murder scene over the medical gloves he was wearing.
+This statement is a parody of Cochran's closing arguments in the O. J. Simpson murder case, where he said to the jury, "If it doesn't fit, you must acquit", in reference to a courtroom demonstration in which Simpson appeared unable to fit a pair of bloody leather gloves found at the murder scene over the medical gloves he was wearing.

+In a June 28, 1995 memo to Cochran, Gerald Uelmen came up with (and Cochran later repeated) a quip he used in his closing arguments, "If it doesn't fit, you must acquit."
+In his memo to Cochran, Uelmen noted that the phrase not only applied to the gloves, but to the evidence presented by the prosecutors:

 In the episode, Cochran's defense is successful.
 The jury finds Chef guilty of "harassing a major record label", after which the judge sets his punishment as either a $2 million fine to be paid within 24 hours or, failing that, four years in prison (the judge initially sentences him to eight million years before being corrected by a court officer).
 Ultimately, a "Chef Aid" benefit concert is organized to raise money for Chef to hire Cochran for his own lawsuit against the record company.
 At the concert, Cochran has a change of heart and offers to represent Chef pro bono.
 He again successfully uses the Chewbacca defense, this time to defeat the record company and force them to acknowledge Chef's authorship of their song.
 In the second use of the Chewbacca defense, he ends by taking out a monkey puppet and shouting, "Here, look at the monkey.
 Look at the silly monkey!" causing a juror's head to explode.